Rasmus Rask

-Rasmus Kristian Rask (/da/; born Rasmus Christian Nielsen Rasch; 22 November 1787 – 14 November 1832) was a Danish linguist and philologist.
-He wrote several grammars and worked on comparative phonology and morphology.
+Rasmus Kristian Rask (/da/; born Rasmus Christian Nielsen Rasch; 22 November 1787 – 14 November 1832) was a Danish linguist, philologist and a principal founder of the science of comparative linguistics.
+In 1818, he first showed that, in their consonant sounds, words in the Germanic languages vary with a certain regularity from their equivalents in the other Indo-European languages.
+What Rask observed proved to be the basis of a fundamental law of comparative linguistics (Grimm's law), which was formally set forth in 1822 by Jacob Grimm.

 Rask traveled extensively to study languages, first to Iceland, where he wrote the first grammar of Icelandic, and later to Russia, Persia, India, and Ceylon (now Sri Lanka).
 Shortly before his death, he was hired as professor of Eastern languages at the University of Copenhagen.
 Rask is especially known for his contributions to comparative linguistics, including an early formulation of what would later be known as Grimm's Law.
 He was elected as a member to the American Philosophical Society in 1829.

 Early life

 Rask was born to Niels Hansen Rasch and Birthe Rasmusdatter in the village of Brændekilde near Odense on the Danish island of Funen.
 His father, a smallholder and tailor, was well-read and had a decently-sized book collection.
 As a child, Rask's scholastic abilities became apparent, and, in 1801, at the age of thirteen, he was sent to the Latin school in Odense, now known as the Odense Katedralskole.
 One of his friends from Latin school, Niels Matthias Petersen (1791–1862), who went on to be the first professor of Nordic languages at the University of Copenhagen, later remarked that "His short stature, his lively eyes, the ease with which he moved and jumped over tables and benches, his unusual knowledge, and even his quaint peasant dress, attracted the attention of his fellow students".
 At the Latin school, Rask's interest in Old Norse and Icelandic language and literature was awakened.
 His teacher, Jochum E. Suhr, loaned him a copy of Snorri Sturluson's Heimskringla in Icelandic, and the rector, Ludvig Heiberg, gave him a new translation of the same work as a prize for his diligence.
 By comparing the original work and the translation, he was able to make an Icelandic vocabulary, cross-referencing the Icelandic words with cognates in Danish, Swedish, German, Dutch and English.
 In addition to Danish and Latin, Rask studied Greek, Hebrew, French and German at Odense.
 An interest in orthography also led Rask to develop his own spelling system for Danish that more closely resembled its pronunciation, and it was at this time that he changed the spelling of his last name from "Rasch" to "Rask".